Ask is a general purpose search engine designed to respond to questions posed in everyday language as well as to single word or phrase searches.

 Phil Bradley is an internet consultant.
 His site provides information about search engines and the internet generally, aimed primarily at librarians.
 Content includes lists of search engines, reviews, and search tips, accessible from the menu at the top of the home page.

 The UK and Ireland version of Yahoo!
-Search defaults to a search of the whole web, with the option in results pages to narrow down to UK only or Ireland only.
-Other search options include images, local UK businesses, and news.
+Search defaults to a search of the whole web, with the option in results pages to narrow down to local sites only.
+Other search options include images and news.